Browse our library of planning courses

 From unsanctioned crosswalks to city-led "Pavement-to-Plaza" programs, instructor Mike Lydon describes the success of short-term, temporary projects in influencing long-term physical and policy changes in cities across the United States and Canada.

-Video can be a highly effective tool for communicating planning issues and increasing public knowledge and participation.
-It's easier than ever to create videos yourself with little to no money.
-This video course will walk you through the three steps of creating a video: capturing the footage, creating the video with editing software, and distributing it across the web.
-We’ll look at examples of planning departments that have used video well, and review different content types that you can use as a model.
+Video can be a highly effective tool for communicating urban planning issues as well as increasing public knowledge and community engagement.
+This video course will walk you through the three steps of creating a video: capturing the footage, creating the video with editing software, and distributing video across the web.
+We’ll look at examples of urban planning departments that have used video well, and review different content types that you can use as a model.